GRAZIER'S GRASSROOTS OF GRAZING SCHOOL

 - How to keep grazing through summer and winter

 This Grazier’s Grassroots of Grazing School is limited to only 26 people.
-The tuition is $850 and a nonrefundable, nontransferable deposit of $100 will hold your place.
-You will receive hotel information by phone from our office upon registration.
+The tuition is $875 and a nonrefundable, nontransferable deposit of $100 will hold your place.
+Upon registration, you will receive hotel information with your confirmation letter.

 Refund Policy: There will be no refund issued with less than 14 days notice before the event.
 Any refund issued will be in the form of a check from The Stockman Grass Farmer and will be less the $100.00 nonrefundable, nontransferable deposit.